 The agreements with Messrs.
 Hanson, George and Sacomani each provide for an employment term of three years ending on August 4, 2002.
 The agreements provide an annual base salary of \$375,000, \$300,000 and \$250,000, respectively, and an annual bonus up to 100% of the base salary based on achievement of annual performance objectives.
 Messrs.
 Hanson, George and Sacomani will each be entitled to a one-time special bonus of \$150,000 to be paid on the first anniversary of his employment, provided the respective executive is employed on such date.
 The agreements with Messrs.
 Thorburn and Rohleder each provide for an employment term of three years ending on August 2, 2002 and September 1, 2002, respectively, and for an annual base salary of \$300,000 and \$350,000, respectively.
 Mr. Thorburn is eligible to receive an annual bonus of up to 100% of his base salary based on achievement of annual performance objectives, and has received a one-time consultation fee of \$270,000.
 Mr. Rohleder is eligible to receive an annual bonus of up to 200% of his base salary based on achievement of annual performance objectives, provided that, during the first year of his employment term, Mr. Rohleder is guaranteed to receive an annual bonus at least equal to 100% of his base salary, regardless of whether any performance objectives are achieved.
 Messrs.
 Thorburn and Rohleder also have been provided certain relocation benefits under their agreements.
+We have adopted certain annual bonus plans in order to implement the annual bonus arrangements described in this paragraph.

 Messrs.
-Hanson, Thorburn George, Sacomani and Rohleder have been granted options under our stock option plan (described below) to purchase 800,000, 500,000, 433,333, 433,333 and 466,667 shares, respectively, of our common stock, which become exercisable generally on a semi-annual basis over a four-year period (see description of the stock option plan below).
+Hanson, Thorburn George, Sacomani and Rohleder have been granted options under the 1999 Founders Stock Option Plan (described below) to purchase 800,000, 500,000, 433,333, 433,333 and 466,667 shares, respectively, of our common stock, which become exercisable generally on a semi-annual basis over a four-year period.
 The executives' outstanding options will become immediately exercisable upon a change in control (as defined in the executives' agreements), and with respect to Messrs.
 Hanson, Sacomani and George, each such executive's outstanding option will become immediately exercisable if such executive's employment is terminated by us without cause (as defined in their respective agreements) or by the executive for good reason.
 Good reason is defined in each employment agreement and includes a voluntary resignation by the executive within one year after a change in control (as defined).
 The executives have also been provided a car allowance of up to \$1,200 per month.